dlang-tour/core/public/content/en/vibed/deploy-on-heroku.md

 ### Adding the buildpack

-Buildpacks are responsible for generate assets or compiled code.
+Buildpacks are responsible for generating assets or compiled code.

 For more information browse the [Heroku documentation](https://devcenter.heroku.com/articles/buildpacks)

-For deployement the [Vibe.d buildpack](https://github.com/MartinNowak/heroku-buildpack-d) can be used :
+For deployement the [Vibe.d buildpack](https://github.com/MartinNowak/heroku-buildpack-d) can be used:

 ```
 $ heroku buildpacks:set https://github.com/MartinNowak/heroku-buildpack-d
 ```
-By default the buildpack uses the latest dmd compiler.
+By default the buildpack uses the latest `dmd` compiler.
 It is possible to use GDC or LDC and to choose a specific compiler versions by adding a `.d-compiler` file to your project.

-Use `dmd`, `ldc`, or `gdc` to select the latest or dmd-2.068.2, ldc-0.16.0, or gdc-4.9.2 to select a specific version of a compiler.
+Use `dmd`, `ldc`, or `gdc` to select the latest or `dmd-2.0xxx`, `ldc-1.0xxx`, or `gdc-4.9xxx` to select a specific version of a compiler.

 ### Deploy the code